james-trayford/strauss/docs/start.rst

 Example jupyter notebooks
 *************************

 There are a number of example applications of Strauss in the :code:`example` subdirectory of the :code:`strauss` repo.
-These are in Python Notebook (:code:`.ipynb`) format for an interactive, step-by-step .
+These are in Python Notebook (:code:`.ipynb`) format for an interactive, step-by-step.
+They are also provided in Python script format (:code:`.py`).

-In order to run the exampes, first ensure that :code:`jupyter` is installed on your system.
-These were developed in :code:`jupyter-lab`, which can also be installed using pip, as.
+In order to run the Notebook examples, first ensure that :code:`jupyter` is installed on your system.
+These were developed in :code:`jupyter-lab`, which can also be installed using pip, as

 .. code-block:: bash